 We crossed the border into NH on highway 2, and knew right away that the bikers we had met during our second stay at the Shire were definitely wrong — we did NOT miss peak colors here in New Hampshire.
 The mountains were absolutely stunning, with even brighter oranges and reds than we had seen in New Brunswick.
 We now understand why people rave about New England in the Fall, and felt so fortunate to be here right in this moment, enjoying some of the most beautiful views we had ever seen.

 However, there was one thing we hadn’t accounted for that was starting to worry us: there was a TON of traffic and people all over the place — leaf peepers, of course.
 The trail heads and campsites we passed by were PACKED.
-We had assumed that since it was a Sunday night, places wouldn’t be so busy because hey, not everyone could be on a super long vacation like we were!
-We had completely underestimated the popularity of this area in the fall, and realized there could be a big chance that we wouldn’t be able to have one of those perfect free campsites we had enjoyed before.
+We had assumed that since it was a Sunday night, places wouldn’t be so busy because hey, not everyone could be on vacation like we were!
+We had completely underestimated the popularity of this area in the fall, and realized there could be a big chance that we wouldn’t be able to have one of those campsites we had enjoyed here before.
 We drove through in a panic, praying over and over that we could get a spot.
 The sun was setting, making the colors on the trees appear even prettier — we wanted to stop so bad just to enjoy it, but we felt like we were in a race trying to beat both the other campers and the sun to a campsite.
 We went straight to the dirt road, flying down it, checking every spot as we went.
 Taken, taken, taken, taken… Oh praise the Lord, spot #5 was available!
 We breathed a sigh of relief as we pulled in and started setting up camp.
 If it hadn’t been available, Curtis did have a few other ideas, but they would have been way more remote and we would have been arriving in the dark, so we were very thankful for this spot!

 That night, the temperatures dropped to below 30, so we put on multiple layers of clothes and Curtis shared his sleeping bag with Charlotte.
 Honestly, the hardest part wasn’t making it through the night, it was emerging from our warm sleeping bags the next morning!
 We started off the day with hot cocoa and tea, and set off at around 8 to begin a day of hiking and exploring the White Mountains.